Whatsapp Icon

 Accessing Support Resources

 Support resources can be a lifeline for those navigating cancer treatment.
-Many hospitals and health centers offer counseling services, support groups, and educational workshops for patients and their families.
+Many hospitals and health centres offer counselling services, support groups, and educational workshops for patients and their families.
 Organizations such as the American Cancer Society provide extensive online resources, including information on mediastinoscopy, ongoing research, and connecting with others through community forums.

 Support Groups and Resources for Cancer Patients